imtbl/hex/README.md

 ### Updating

-This script follows [semantic versioning][semantic-versioning] and any breaking changes that require additional attention will be released under a new major version (e.g., `2.0.0`).
+This application follows [semantic versioning][semantic-versioning] and any breaking changes that require additional attention will be released under a new major version (e.g., `2.0.0`).
 Minor version updates (e.g., `1.1.0` or `1.2.0`) are therefore always safe to simply install.

 When necessary, this section will be expanded with upgrade guides for new major versions.